 If there are disagreements between the two parties about shared decision making, the court may not designate a referee, usually a relative, to decide between the two options.
 Schwieterman v Schwieterman, 114 So.
 3d 984 (Fla 5th DCA 2012).
 The parties must return to court to resolve the dispute.
 More frequently, mediation, is used as a venue to resolve the dispute.

-If the parties present a decision to the court upon which they cannot agree themselves, the court will consider the best interests of the child in making that decision.
+If the parties present a decision to the court upon which they cannot agree themselves, the Florida court will consider the best interests of the child in making that decision.

 One parent’s behavior may especially noxious to the point where it seems obvious that parent’s decision making should be curtailed or eliminated.
 The bad behavior of this parent can and should be considered in modifying the allocation of decision making but the “best interests of the child” standard still governs the courts decision to allocate decision making.
-This is best clarified in the example of “dad’s on drugs again so take away his custody.”
+This is best clarified in the example of “dad’s on drugs again.
+So, take away his custody.”
 Drugs are bad but there is no automatic trigger that removes custody or decision making power.

 If the parties cannot come to an agreement on custody matters, one party must file a petition for the court to allocate parenting time and/or decisional authority to themselves.
 Holland v.
 Holland, 458 So.
 2d 81 (Fla.
 5th DCA 1984).
 You cannot merely go to the court and say, “We can’t work it out.”
 Your issues and your request have to be written out in a petition to the court.